1Ltd/Tesr/docs/vault.md

 a JSON object.
 See [vault content](#vault-content) for details.

-Full examples of a [plain text vault](/app/src/test/resources/com/beemdevelopment/aegis/importers/aegis_plain.json) and an [encrypted vault](/app/src/test/resources/com/beemdevelopment/aegis/importers/aegis_encrypted.json) are available in the [test data](/app/src/test/resources/com/beemdevelopment/aegis/importers) folder.
+Full examples of a [plain text vault](/app/src/test/resources/com/beemdevelopment/Tesser/importers/Tesser_plain.json) and an [encrypted vault](/app/src/test/resources/com/beemdevelopment/Tesser/importers/Tesser_encrypted.json) are available in the [test data](/app/src/test/resources/com/beemdevelopment/Tesser/importers) folder.
-There's also an example Python script that can decrypt an Aegis vault given the
+There's also an example Python script that can decrypt an Tesser vault given the
 password: [decrypt.py](/docs/decrypt.py).

 ### Header